EyeNet’s Guide to MIPS 2017

-Part 5: Calculating Bonuses and Penalties (to appear in the May print edition)
+Part 5: Calculating Bonuses and Penalties (May)

 Please Note: EyeNet’s articles are based on the information available when they are published.
 However, CMS is still developing its subregulatory guidance for MIPS.
 As the program evolves, the Academy will keep you up to date on the developments that are most important for ophthalmology—see below for details.